How K2C Works

 Students and families can access additional incentive dollars by engaging with their accounts to view activity and save.
 Families also have the option to transfer funds into a qualified 529 account.

 Only 54% of low-income students who are college-qualified enroll in college shortly after high school, as compared to 84% of high-income students.
 High-income children not only enroll in college at a higher rate, but they are also by age 25.
 C who graduate from college earn more money over the course of their lifetime than children who do not.

 K2C seeks to reverse these trends by providing every child entering kindergarten with a Children’s Savings Account (CSA).
 CSAs are asset building accounts that provide a type of financial scaffolding for facilitating transfers of wealth from multiple sources to children for the purpose of giving all children an equal opportunity to reach their full potential.
 Families with CSAs are 5 times more likely to save for their children’s future education and have 3.4 times as much money set aside compared to those without.

 Families in SFUSD are participating in K2C at more than 11 times the national college savings rate.
 More striking than the sheer percentage of families participating is that half of the participating families qualify for free or reduced-price lunch.
 Approximately 600 graduating seniors were in the inaugural class for K2C as Kindergarteners.
 Students who’ve had their accounts since kindergarten and have saved in their K2C accounts have an average balance of $1,422 – a 28 times increase from the City’s initial deposit.

-San Francisco’s K2C program has been replicated across the country, with 128 active CSA programs reaching more than 5 million children in 38 states, including municipal programs in Oakland, Los Angeles and New York City, and statewide programs in California, Pennsylvania, Indiana and Maine.
+San Francisco’s K2C program has been replicated across the country, with 128 active CSA programs reaching more than 5 million children in 38 states, including municipal programs in Oakland, Los Angeles and New York City, and statewide programs in California, Pennsylvania, and Maine.

 What Does the Research Say?